HeavenVolkoff/cpu_count/README.md

 code, just import and call `setup_monkey_patch` ate the begin of your application and everything will just work™.

-_Note: This will also impact in the behaviour of standard libraries that use this function_
+_Note: This will also impact the behaviour of standard libraries that use this function_

 ```python
 import os